Tipulidae/pygsaw/README.md

 ## Implemented features
 * Good performance with large number of pieces (can easily handle 10000 pieces or more)
-* Unlimited surface area to build on
+* Practially unlimited surface area to build on
-* Pan with WASD keys
-* Zoom with mouse scroll wheel
+* Panning and zooming the view
-* Select multiple pieces by holding shift and dragging
+* Selection box to select and move multiple pieces at once
-* Pieces "snap" together when close to a neighbour
+* Pieces snap together when close to a neighbour
 * Organize pieces into "trays": clicking a piece while a number key is pressed will move that piece to the corresponding tray.
 Pressing ctrl+number key will toggle the visibility of all the pieces in the corresponding tray.
 Hidden pieces can't be interacted with.
-* Press SPACEBAR to organize all selected "single" pieces into a nice "grid"
+* Can organize all selected "single" pieces into a nice grid
-* Press Ctrl+R to create a new game.
-Select any jpg or png image from your computer to use as jigsaw image.
-You can select the number of pieces to use in the dialog box.
-Press the random button to pick a random image from the last used folder.
-* Cheat-buttons for debugging: C will connect two random pieces, X will connect 100 random pieces.
-* Save game with F5
-* Load the most recently saved game with F9
-* Press PAUSE key to pause the game.
-This will hide all the pieces, stop the timer and disable user inputs.
-Press PAUSE again to unpause.
-* Press PERIOD (.) to print your current progress and how long you've been building the current puzzle.
-* Press COMMA (,) to toggle piece edges.
+* Select custom image or random image from folder
+* Select any jigsaw size you want
-* Press T to toggle between background images.
-You can add your own background images by placing them in the resources/textures folder.
+* Customizeable background image - add your own images to the resources/textures folder
-* When the game is over, a victory message is printed with some stats.
+* Print progress (time elapsed and percent completed)
+* Pause game (this will hide all pieces and stop the timer)
+* Saving and loading (although at the moment you can only load the most recently saved game.
+To load another game you would have to move or delete any more recent saves.)
+* Records statistics of finished game in a local database
+* Cheat function to automatically connect random pieces

 ## Planned features
+* Piece rotation - allowing pieces to be rotated.
 * Better saving/loading (specify which file to load, and name of the save file)
-* Piece rotation - allowing pieces to be rotated.
+* Configurable keybindings
 * Image preview
-* Background image
+* Game box: all pieces start in the box, and you start by taking pieces, a handful at a time, from the box.
+* Automatic sorting, at first for finding the edge-pieces, later maybe more advanced
+* Game stats, highscore, predicted time to complete, etc.
+* Nicer background, with optional outline for the finished puzzle
 * Tray visualization, visibility indicator
+* Sticky trays or trays that behave more like actual trays
+* Select images directly from pixabay or other image database, including choosing a random image
+* Loading screen
-* Nice(r) user interface
+* Improved interface in general (graphics, menus, etc)
 * Better looking pieces

-* Configurable keybindings
-* Select images directly from pixabay or other image database
-* Random image
-* Loading screen
-* Game stats, highscore, predicted time to complete, number of clicks needed, etc.
+## Keybindings (hardcoded for now)
+* Select piece: LEFT MOUSE BUTTON
+* Selection box: SHIFT+LEFT MOUSE BUTTON, drag to create selection box
+* Unselect piece(s): ESCAPE
+* Move selected pieces: Click and drag
+* Zoom in/out: SCROLL UP/DOWN
+* Pan view: WASD
+* Arrange selected pieces in a grid: SPACEBAR
+* Move selected pieces to tray {0-9}: {0-9} keys
+* Move piece to tray {0-9}: Click on piece while pressing {0-9} key
+* Toggle visibility of all pieces in tray {0-9}: CTRL+{0-9}
+* Open dialog for new game: CTRL+R
+* Save game: F5
+* Load most recently saved game: F9
+* Pause/unpause game: PAUSE
+* Show progress: PERIOD (.)
+* Toggle piece edges: COMMA (,)
+* Toggle background image: T
+* Connect two random pieces (cheat): C
+* Connect 100 random pieces (cheat): X

 ## Installation instructions
 Tested on Windows 10.